 Our team of authors provides you with practical insights on the topics of quality management, management systems and process management.

-The central question: How do we ensure that documented processes are actually lived out?
-The short answer: with a management system that creates perceived added value for people in stressful everyday work.
-Because that's just the way we work.
-The perceived benefit must exceed the perceived effort.
-That's when we're actively involved.
-Then we tell others enthusiastically about it.
-In my role as a consultant, I am passionate about firmly anchoring this approach in other organizations.
+The central question: How do we ensure that documented processes are actually put into practice?
+The short answer: with a management system that delivers real, perceived value in the midst of a busy workday.
+Because that’s how we operate — the perceived benefit has to outweigh the perceived effort.
+That’s when people actively engage.
+That’s when they spread the word with enthusiasm.
+As a consultant, I’m passionate about embedding this mindset deeply within organizations.

 Fabian Kröppel